xuankimtran/docs-1/pages/katalon-studio/new/what-is-new-810.md

 ### Azure DevOps enhancement - Submit Release Information together with Test Run

-A team possibly has multiple pipelines for different jobs.
-A report of an automated test must reflect the job and its quality.
-Particularly, in Azure Test Plans, users can view the quality of a build or a release.
-Along with the build information that we already supported, from version 8.1.0 onwards, users can submit the release information (which Release and Release Stage) with the test run to ADO.
+We know that teams sometimes juggle multiple pipelines for different jobs.
+This can make obtaining reports of an automated test that still reflect the specific job and its quality a challenge.
+Currently, Azure Test Plans enables users to view the quality of a build or a release, while Katalon Studio already provides build information to Azure DevOps.
+With version 8.1.0 onwards, users can now also submit the release information with their test run, including Release Version and Release Stage.
 See [Configure the Integration with Azure DevOps Test Plans](https://docs.katalon.com/katalon-studio/docs/azure-devops-test-plans.html#configure-the-integration).

 ### New APIs for Plugin platform

 In version 8.1.0, Katalon Studio provided [a list of new APIs](https://github.com/katalon-studio/katalon-studio-platform/blob/master/docs/turorials/apilist.md) to offer resources for [building integration plugins](https://github.com/katalon-studio/katalon-studio-platform/blob/master/docs/turorials/create-your-first-plugin.md).
+These APIs are allocated to plugins that have access to the:
+- JRE location
-These APIs are allocated to plugins that have access to the JRE location, Running mode (IDE or Katalon Runtime Engine), Test Suite/ Test Suite Collection JUnit report location via the plugin platform.
+- Running mode (IDE or Katalon Runtime Engine)
+- Test Suite/ Test Suite Collection JUnit report location (via the plugin platform)